-For national wealth, we use the 2012 edition of the Destatis sectoral balance sheets, which cover the period from January 1st, 1992 to January 1st, 2012.166 The Bundesbank provides a finer breakdown of each sector's financial assets and liabilities in its quarterly financial accounts.
-We use the Bundesbank data to provide additional information on the composition of private wealth in Table DE.6c and DE.6d.167 Since the Bundesbank financial accounts are slightly more up to date than the Destatis balance sheets, there is a very small discrepancy between the two sources for the most recent years.168 The balance sheets will ultimately be updated to incorporate the revisions made in the financial accounts.
-Destatis does not yet publish flowsector-specific wages implies a wage bill of 189bn euros for the self employed in 2007, while net mixed income was only 163.5bn that year.
+For national wealth, we use the 2012 edition of the Destatis sectoral balance sheets, which cover the period from January 1st, 1992 to January 1st, 2012.
+The Bundesbank provides a finer breakdown of each sector's financial assets and liabilities in its quarterly financial accounts.
+We use the Bundesbank data to provide additional information on the composition of private wealth in Table DE.6c and DE.6d.
+Since the Bundesbank financial accounts are slightly more up to date than the Destatis balance sheets, there is a very small discrepancy between

+&lt;sup>165The problem is only magnified when one tries to attribute sector-specific wages to the self-employed, since the self-employed tend to be in relatively high-wage sectors.
+Using EU-KLEMS data, we find that attributing sector-specific wages implies a wage bill of 189bn euros for the self employed in 2007, while net mixed income was only 163.5bn that year.

-163Note that at the same time, partners and proprietors who only earn dividends will be correctly counted as self-employed in labor force surveys, so while mixed income is under-estimated, the number of self-employed is not.
+&lt;sup>166Note that at the same time, partners and proprietors who only earn dividends will be correctly counted as self-employed in labor force surveys, so while mixed income is under-estimated, the number of self-employed is not.

-164In addition, many of Germany's partnerships opt for the individual rather than the corporate income tax.
+&lt;sup>167In addition, many of Germany's partnerships opt for the individual rather than the corporate income tax.
 Compared to a situation in which all corporations pay the corporate income tax and dividends are paid out after payment of the corporate tax, this also tends to inflate the flow of dividend payments in national accounts, as the partners use part of their dividends to pay the taxes of the partnership.

-165In 2010 for example, distributed corporate profits amount to 11-12% of national income in Italy and Germany, vs. 4-5% in France and the U.S. In the 1980s, this flow was as high as 20% in Italy.
+$^{168}$ In 2010 for example, distributed corporate profits amount to 11-12% of national income in Italy and Germany, vs. 4-5% in France and the U.S. In the 1980s, this flow was as high as 20% in Italy.

-166Destatis (2012), "Balance sheets for the institutional sectors and the total economy, 1991-2011", released in September 2012 and downloaded in October; see our file "Wealth_1992-Today.xls".
+&lt;sup>169Destatis (2012), "Balance sheets for the institutional sectors and the total economy, 1991-2011", released in September 2012 and downloaded in October; see our file "Wealth\1992-Today.xls".

-167Financial accounts released and downloaded in October 2012.
-The raw data with the exact series code are also in our file "Wealth_1992-Today.xls".
+&lt;sup>170Financial accounts released and downloaded in October 2012.
+The raw data with the exact series code are also in our file "Wealth\1992-Today.xls".